-- Our decision is to increase Transpower's opex allowance that applies to Transpower's price path for DY22 by \$4.5 million.
-This increases the total opex allowance under clause 29.1.6(b) of the Transpower IPP determination for DY22 from \$276.0 million to \$280.5 million. - 57.
-The opex allowances that were set for each disclosure year of RCP3 in the Transpower IPP determination in November 2019 are for fungible annual pools of opex.
-The increase for the TPM development and implementation opex is additional to the original DY22 amount set out in the Transpower IPP determination. - 58.
+- 58. The opex allowances that were set for each disclosure year of RCP3 in the Transpower IPP determination in November 2019 are for fungible annual pools of opex.
+The increase for the TPM development and implementation opex is additional to the original DY22 amount set out in the Transpower IPP determination. - 59.
 If we did not increase the pooled opex allowance for DY22, the current revenue and expenditure wash-up mechanism in Schedule E of the Transpower IPP determination would treat any expenditure on the TPM as an overspend of opex.
-This would not allow Transpower to record its TPM opex as a wash-up entry in its EV account, nor to recover the amount as future revenue. - 59.
+This would not allow Transpower to record its TPM opex as a wash-up entry in its EV account, nor to recover the amount as future revenue. - 60.
 The opex allowance for DY22 for TPM development and implementation for the purposes of the price path is calculated on a comparable basis to the amount of \$276.0 million opex allowance provided for in clause 29.1.6(b) of the Transpower IPP determination.
-This calculation basis excludes operating lease payments capitalised in accordance with the Transpower Input Methodologies Determination 2010 [2012] NZCC 17, as amended and consolidated as at 29 January 2020 (Transpower IMs). - 60.
-The effect of making the change to the \$276.0 million forecast opex amount is that the updated opex allowance will be used in the wash-up building blocks calculation under clause 29 and Schedule E of the Transpower IPP determination for DY22. - 61.
+This calculation basis excludes operating lease payments capitalised in accordance with the Transpower Input Methodologies Determination 2010 [2012] NZCC 17, as amended and consolidated as at 29 January 2020 (Transpower IMs). - 61.
+The effect of making the change to the \$276.0 million forecast opex amount is that the updated opex allowance will be used in the wash-up building blocks calculation under clause 29 and Schedule E of the Transpower IPP determination for DY22. - 62.
 This will allow Transpower to recover the expenditure in the RCP4 price path (Transpower's next individual price-quality path that will apply for the regulatory period after RCP3).
-This mechanism is described in our 2019 Reasons paper.40
+This mechanism is described in our 2019 Reasons paper.

-Our decision is to increase Transpower's DY22 'forecast opex' for the purposes of the IRIS calculation
+We propose increasing Transpower's DY22 'forecast opex' for the purposes of the IRIS calculation

-62. Our decision is to increase the opex allowance that applies to Transpower's IRIS incentive for DY22 by \$4.5 million.
-This increases the total 'forecast opex' amount under clause 33.2.2 of the Transpower IPP determination for DY22 from \$285.9 million to \$290.4 million.41
+- 63. Our draft decision proposes increasing the opex allowance that applies to Transpower's IRIS incentive for DY22 by \$4.5 million.
+This increases the total 'forecast opex' amount under clause 33.2.2 of the Transpower IPP determination for DY22 from \$285.9 million to \$290.4 million. - 64.
+The opex allowances that were set for each disclosure year of RCP3 in the Transpower IPP determination in November 2019 for the IRIS are for fungible annual pools of expenditure.
+The increase allowed for the TPM development and implementation opex in our draft decision is additional to the original DY22 amount.